qurafi/kitva/README.md

   - Fully typed, No need to bring types with you.
   - Save your form in session storage.
   - Warning before navigating away.
+  - Form input components ready to use with binding and errors all set
   - and more.
+- **Zod compatibility**: Zod schemas are converted to Json Schemas out of the box.

 ## Get Started

 **NOTE**: This is still in alpha.
 If you have any issue or feedback, please raise a new issue.

 `npm i kitva ajv ajv-formats@beta`